mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/backup/index.md

 For production clusters, regular maintenance should include routine backup operations on a regular basis to ensure data integrity and reduce the risk of data loss due to unexpected events.
 Back up operations should include the cluster state, application state, and the running configuration of both stateless and stateful applications in the cluster.

-As a production-ready solution, Konvoy provides the Velero add-on by default, to support backup and restore operations for your Kubernetes cluster and persistent volumes.
+As a production-ready solution, Konvoy provides the Velero addon by default, to support backup and restore operations for your Kubernetes cluster and persistent volumes.

 For on-premise deployments, Konvoy deploys Velero integrated with [Minio][minio], operating inside the same cluster.
 For production use-cases, it's advisable to provide an *external* storage volume for Minio to use.